 How to Apply

 - File an application online at the DLT or file a paper application.
 Go to the DLT website for application information.
 You can also call 401-462-8420 to request a paper application be sent to your home address.

 The weekly benefit is equal to 4.62% of the wages paid to you in the highest quarter of your base period.
-The maximum benefit rate is $1,007 and the minimum benefit rate is $114.
-You may also be entitled to a dependents allowance for a child under age 18 or a child age 18 or older who is disabled.
+The maximum benefit rate is $1,007 and the minimum benefit rate is $121.
+You may also be entitled to a dependents allowance for a child under age 18 or a child age 18 or older who is disabled, for up to 5 dependents.
 The dependent’s benefit is 7% of your benefit with a minimum of $10.

 TDI benefits are not taxable.
 Benefits can be paid for a maximum of thirty weeks.